Strengthening Family Mealtimes

 The good news is that you don’t need to be a good chef to have a great mealtime with your family.
 Remember that the goal of eating together as a family is not the meal itself but rather the time it provides your family to sit down together and talk.
 In some families everyone inhales their food and leaves as quickly as possible.
 If this is your story, then your planning to make the social time a bit more interesting and enjoyable will pay off.
 Galatians 6:9 says, “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.”

 Take small steps to try and encourage your family to communicate and share together.
+If this is new for your family, just start with one meal a week.
 Set a small goal to have just a bit of fun or engage people in dialogue a little bit more than usual.
 Building a strong relational family unit that moves beyond food takes time.
 Pray for God’s help and wisdom as you look for new ways to impact mealtimes in your home.